This search engine optimization (SEO) guide explains how SEO works for websites.

 - Not lazy-loading primary content upon user interaction.

 - Making sure your mobile and desktop sites have the same structured data.

-The last step for SEO is to optimize for local search results or international search engines if this applies to your website.
+The last step for SEO is to optimize for local search results if this applies to your website.
 If you have a business that relies on local customers to generate sales, then local SEO marketing will be important for you to work on.

 Here are some related guides on how to improve your local SEO efforts which stem from creating an optimized Google Business Profile (formerly called Google My Business):